The three factors that determine ad quality for Google Ads are:

 For example, if you’re targeting a keyword such as “tax returns for construction business” but your ad copy doesn’t mention construction, the relevance is going to be low.

 It’s extremely easy to be lazy and use the same generic ad copy across multiple campaigns.
-We’ve reviewed plenty of ad accounts where that was the case, and early in our Google Ads career we’ve all made that mistake at least once.
+I’ve reviewed plenty of ad accounts where that was the case, and early in our Google Ads career we’ve all made that mistake at least once.

 But matching ads and keywords pays off, and it’s worth the extra time and effort put into it.